-Telling a Space Odyssey, Not a Story
+Mistake #4: Telling a Space Odyssey, Not a Story

-And it’s long.
+But it’s long.

 The film starts with apes discovering an extra-terrestrial monolith and continues through the space age, detailing mankind’s adventures into the great beyond.
-It won critical praise over the years and is now regarded as one of the top movies of all-time.

-Replaying a Commercial, Not Telling a Story
+Mistake #5: Replaying a Commercial, Not Telling a Story

 But it won’t get you into banking.

-So don’t give replay a commercial – tell a story.
+Don’t replay a commercial – tell a story.

-Not Being Sure Whether You’re Charlie or Donald Kaufman
+Mistake #6: Not Being Sure Whether You’re Charlie or Donald Kaufman

 I like some fairly unorthodox movies.
 But when I recommended Adaptation to my parents, they reacted violently.

-“I didn’t understand anything… who was real?
+“I didn’t understand anything… Who was real?
 Who was fake?
 What was the point of this movie?”